Test-Time Adaptation for Visual Document Understanding: Introduction

-Since VDU significantly differs from other computer vision tasks, applying existing TTA methods in a straightforward manner is suboptimal.
-First, in VDU, information is extracted from multiple modalities (including image, text, and layout) unlike other computer vision tasks.
+Since VDU significantly differs from other computer vision (CV) tasks, applying existing TTA methods in a straightforward manner is suboptimal.
+First, for VDU, information is extracted from multiple modalities (including image, text, and layout) unlike other CV tasks.
 Therefore, a TTA approach proposed for VDU should leverage cross-modal information for better adaptation.
-Second, multiple outputs (e.g. entities or questions) are obtained from the same document, creating the scenario that their similarity in some aspects (e.g. in document format or context) can be utilized.
-However, this may not be utilized in a beneficial way with direct application of popular pseudo labeling or self training-based TTA approaches~\cite{pseudolabeling}, which have gained a lot of attention in computer vision~\cite{shot,shotpp,adacontrast,ontarget}.
+Second, multiple outputs (e.g. entities or questions) are obtained from the same document, creating the scenario that their similarity in some aspects (e.g. in format or context) can be used.
+However, this may not be utilized in a beneficial way with direct application of popular pseudo labeling or self training-based TTA approaches~\citep{pseudolabeling}, which have gained a lot of attention in CV~\citep{shot,shotpp,adacontrast,ontarget}.
 Pseudo labeling uses predictions on unlabeled target data for training.
-However, in VDU, naive pseudo labeling can result in quick accumulation of error due to generation of multiple outputs at the same time that are possibly wrong in the beginning, as each sample can contain a long sequence of words.
-Third, as we empirically show in Sec. \ref{sec:calibration}, the domain gap in VDU results in not only bad performance on the target domain, but also in a highly miscalibrated model.
-In the commonly-used calibration metric expected calibration error (ECE)~\cite{ece}, we show that VDU models are an order of magnitude more miscalibrated compared to the commonly-used image classification benchmarks~\cite{adacontrast}.
-Therefore, it is important to have a judiciously-designed pseudo labeling selection mechanism to increase the probability of choosing correct pseudo labels.
-Fourth, commonly-used self-supervised contrastive-based TTA methods in computer vision~\cite{mocov1,mocov2,simclr,cmc} (that are known to increase generalization) employ a rich set of image augmentation techniques, while data augmentation is much more challenging to propose for general VDU.
+However, naive pseudo labeling can result in accumulation of errors~\citep{tempscaling,wei2022mitigating,Meinke2020Towards,thulasidasan2019mixup,kristiadi2020being}.
+Particularly in VDU, it happens due to generation of multiple outputs at the same time that are possibly wrong in the beginning, as each sample can contain a long sequence of words.
+Third, commonly-used self-supervised contrastive-based TTA methods for CV~\citep{mocov1,mocov2,simclr,cmc} (that are known to improve generalization) employ a rich set of image augmentation techniques, while proposing data augmentation is much more challenging for general VDU.